 Kaiser Aluminum History

 Kaiser Aluminum was founded in 1946 when Henry J. Kaiser bought three aluminum facilities from the U.S. government and began mining, processing, and manufacturing aluminum products.
-Over the next numerous decades, the company grew substantially.
+Over several decades, the company grew substantially.
 It acquired bauxite mines and began transforming bauxite into both fabricated and semi-fabricated aluminum products.

 As the company continued to expand, it began distributing asbestos-containing fireboard to the U.S. Navy for use aboard vessels.
-In fact, many of Kaiser’s products were manufactured with asbestos due its strong resistance to heat and fire.
-From the 1950s until strict asbestos regulations created by the Environmental Protection Agency (EPA) in the 1970s, Kaiser made numerous asbestos-containing products.
+Many of Kaiser’s products were manufactured with asbestos due its strong resistance to heat and fire.
+From the 1950s until strict asbestos regulations created by the Environmental Protection Agency (EPA) in the 1970s, Kaiser made an abundance of asbestos-containing products.

 Due to Kaiser’s excessive asbestos use in many of its products, many employees, contractors, and Veterans began developing toxic illnesses such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
 An onslaught of asbestos-related lawsuits and claims followed.